PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 Snakemake will also need to be installed.
 Snakemake v8+ is now required, and the workflows have been tested using v8.25.

 You can install the snakemake environment file in the main directory [snakemake-environment.yaml](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/snakemake-environment.yml) to obtain snakemake v8.25 and the packages required for cluster execution.
-> You can optionally install snakemake 8.25+ via the provided conda environment file via `conda env create -f environment.yml`, and then activate this environment via `conda activate pb-metagenomics-tools` to run the workflows.
+> You can install snakemake 8.25+ via the provided conda environment file via `conda env create -f snakemake-environment.yml`, and then activate this environment via `conda activate pb-metagenomics-tools` to run the workflows.

 Alternatively, instructions for installing snakemake using conda can be found [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).